Treating Your Business Like a Tinder Date?

 Is It Risky?

 Is this risky?
 Probably.
 Isn’t this what we ask our clients and customers to do?
 To just put it all out there and just see what happens.
-Maybe this will work. maybe I’ll have to expand in some places and contract in others, but isn’t that a metaphor for life?
+Maybe this will work.
+Perhaps I’ll have to expand in some places and contract in others, but isn’t that a metaphor for life?
 The only thing constant about this world that we live in IS CHANGE.
+The worst thing I could do would be continuing to act like my business was a Tinder date, right?

 If you truly want to use the words, authentic or real or whatever words you use.
 Perhaps the best way to begin is with yourself.
-Are you your best customer?
-Are you following your own advice and living the way you wish to instead of wishing you could?
+Are you your own best customer?
+You should be if you aren’t.
+Do you follow your own advice, protocols?
+What might happen if you started living the way you wish to instead of wishing you could?

 just email me or call 214-702-3774 and let’s have a conversation.
 I guarantee it won’t be boring.